How United Airlines Fixed Their Ongoing Urinal Clog Problem and What Your Airport Can Learn From It

-If you manage airport facilities, you already know the truth: clogged urinals in airport terminals are a nonstop issue.
-Doesn’t matter how often they’re cleaned they back up, stink, and eventually get bagged with the dreaded “Out of Order” sign.
+If you manage airport facilities, you already know the truth: clogged urinals in airports are a nonstop issue.
+It doesn’t matter how often they’re cleaned—fixtures slow down, smells creep in, and eventually an “Out of Order” bag goes on the bowl.

 This issue is rampant in airport restrooms.
-You’ve got thousands of people using the same facilities daily.
-Add in short turnaround times, limited downtime, and tight maintenance schedules, and you’ve got the perfect storm for constant urinal backups.
+Thousands of people use the same fixtures daily.
+Add short turnarounds, minimal downtime, and tight maintenance windows, and you’ve got the perfect storm for recurring urinal backups.

 This isn’t a theory, it’s exactly what happened at one of United Airlines’ major terminals.